dirkjot/tikkat/tikkat.md

 Notable
-- cannot introduce @mention, only remove existing ones.
+- cannot introduce Airtable-level @mention, only remove existing ones.
-- cannot listen for changes, only query
+- cannot listen for changes in Airtable, only query current state
 - links to 'action' table must be updated by reading, adding one and writing back, otherwise you'll replace all old ones with your one new one.
 - cannot change the options of the dropdown
+- 5 request per second cap per Base

 ## Airtable does not do change notifications yet.
-YOu can either query the table, sort by time mod, and then take a few latest adn run this on a poll loop.
+You can either query the table periodically, sort by time mod, and then take a few latest and run this on a poll loop.
 OR you can use the slack integration and poll the slack channel (darkbots in our case).
 This has the advantage that we have to poll slack anyway, and we avoid eating into the 5rps rate limit that Airtable imposes.

-This guy's got it figured out: https://medium.com/@yoad/retrieve-latest-changes-from-airtable-api-b473f5d4cdf9
+This guy's got it figured out, listening to slack to get Airtable change notifications: https://medium.com/@yoad/retrieve-latest-changes-from-airtable-api-b473f5d4cdf9